 The bedroom I slept in when I stayed at my Grandparent’s house was the one that had been Dad’s.
 He slept there until he got married to Mom and built a home of his own on Esperanza Farm, only a few hundred yards from my grandparents’ house.
 My Uncle Sergio and his wife Felicia’s house was across the road from Grandpa’s.

 At night, when everyone went to sleep and the lights were turned off, the weird noises of the farm came alive right outside the windows.
-But Grandpa Lino’s loud, rhythmic snoring kept my thoughts off the disturbing night sounds and I never had any trouble falling sleep.
+I never had any trouble falling sleep because Grandpa Lino’s loud, rhythmic snoring kept my thoughts off the disturbing night sounds.

 Further out, past the edge of the backyard, the tobacco fields slept.
 They extended, interrupted only by the railroad tracks a couple of hundred yards away from the house, to the edge of the green and gray mountains rising to the north.

 At the end of the stone walk, I found Grandma Rosa, kneeling in front of her vegetables as if she was communing with them.
-She looked up at the sun, her eyes squinting a bit, and she then looked at me, reflecting the smile of the sun to her oldest grandson.
-She gathered the gardening tools she had been using and threw them all inside her basket.
+She looked up at the sun, her eyes squinting a bit, and she then looked at me, reflecting the sun’s smile on her oldest grandson.
+She gathered her gardening tools and threw them all inside her basket.
 In a gray water pail she had collected potatoes, peppers, cucumbers and onions.
 She reached for me.

 “Give your grandmother a hand.”